QMCPy: A Python package for randomized low-discrepancy sequences, quasi-Monte Carlo, and fast kernel methods

 \section{Numerical experiments}

-All numerical experiments were carried out on a 2023 MacBook Pro with an M3 Max processor. \Cref{fig:timing} compares the wall-clock time required to generate point sets and perform fast transforms for high dimensions and/or number of randomizations.
+All numerical experiments were carried out on a 2025 M4 MacBook Air. \Cref{fig:timing} compares the wall-clock time required to generate point sets and perform fast transforms for high dimensions and/or number of randomizations.
+For IID and randomized LD generators, we vary the number of randomizations $R$, the number of dimensions $d$, and the sequence size $n$.
+Timings include initialization, and a new point set is generating for each plotted $(R,n,d)$.
+Fast transforms are applied to $R$ sequences of size $n$ in a vectorized fashion.

 Following the theory, our implementation scales linearly in the number of dimensions and randomizations.
-For large numbers of randomizations, our vectorized \texttt{QMCPy} generators significantly outperform the looped implementations in \texttt{SciPy} and \texttt{PyTorch}.
+For large numbers of randomizations, our vectorized \texttt{QMCPy} LD generators significantly outperform the looped implementations in \texttt{SciPy} and \texttt{PyTorch}.
 For fast transforms, our FFTBR and IFFTBR implementations are the same speed as \texttt{SciPy}'s FFT and IFFT algorithms.
-Our FWHT implementation is significantly faster than the \texttt{SymPy} version, especially when applying the FWHT to multiple sequences simultaneously.
-IID points, randomly shifted lattices, and digital nets with LMS and digital shifts (including higher-order versions) are the fastest sequences to generate.
+Our FWHT implementation is significantly faster than the \texttt{SymPy} implementation, especially when applying the FWHT to multiple sequences simultaneously.
+IID points, randomly shifted lattices, and digital nets (DNs) with LMS and digital shifts (DSs), including higher-order versions, are the fastest sequences to generate.
 Digital nets in base $b=2$ exploit Gray code order, integer storage of bit-vectors, and exclusive or (XOR) operations to perform digital addition.
 Halton point sets are slower to generate as they cannot exploit these advantages.
 NUS, especially higher-order versions, are significantly slower to generate than LMS randomizations.
-Even so, higher-order LMS scrambling with digital shifts are sufficient to achieve higher-order RMSE convergence as we show in the next experiment.
+Even so, an LMS interlacing scrambling of digital shifts empirically achieves the $\calO(n^{-\alpha-1/2+\delta})$ RMSE convergence rate which is theoretically guaranteed only for NUS scrambling, as we show in the next experiment.